erSubhashThapa/100daysofcode/r2-log.md

 ## Day 31, R2
 ### 5/11/19

+- ## Getting ESLint to Work on HTML AGAIN

+  I'm trying to figure out these packages I can't get ESLint to lint the HTML in my `playing_with_javascript` directory.

-  Adding configurations to the user settnigs instead of the `.eslintrc.json` file: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344)
+  I tried adding configurations to the user settnigs instead of the `.eslintrc.json` file according to this tutorial: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344)

-  Deletd all my files in `playing_with_javascript` related to node or eslint.
-Followed this video to install eslint: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344).
+  I deleted all my files in `playing_with_javascript` related to node or eslint.
+I followed this video to install eslint: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344).
 I made sure my terminal was in my project directory.

-  "We recommend using this local copy instead of your globally-installed copy."
-HOw do I control which one my project uses?
+  I got this in my terminal: ***"We recommend using this local copy instead of your globally-installed copy."*** How do I control which one my project uses?
+NOt sure, but I can see that it's loading locally in the ESLint tab.

+  ## ESLint HTML Plugin

-  In my project directory ran `npm install --save-dev eslint-plugin-html` [How can I get ESLint to lint HTML files in VSCode?](https://stackoverflow.com/questions/54138689/how-can-i-get-eslint-to-lint-html-files-in-vscode/54138880#54138880)
+  In my project directory I ran `npm install --save-dev eslint-plugin-html`, following: [How can I get ESLint to lint HTML files in VSCode?](https://stackoverflow.com/questions/54138689/how-can-i-get-eslint-to-lint-html-files-in-vscode/54138880#54138880)

   I added this to the `.eslintrc.json` file:
   ```javascript